amao4t/OS_Security_Demo_Project/README.md

    ```

 ## Notes

+1. Always use sudo when running these scripts as they require root privileges
+2. After the demo, use the "Cleanup" option in the main menu to remove all demo users and files
+3. In the User Authentication section, the commands that create users and groups may require logging out and back in to apply some changes
+4. The Firewall Configuration section will change actual firewall settings, so be careful when running in a production environment

 - These scripts are designed for educational purposes only
 - Always run security-related commands with caution in production environments